arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/12.emwin-guide/content.md

 extern GUI_CONST_STORAGE GUI_BITMAP bmarduinologo; /* Image bitmap structure (see img_arduinologo_emwin.c in attach) */
 ```

+To convert images into the emWin format, you can use the [emWin Bitmap Converter](https://www.segger.com/products/user-interface/emwin/tools/tools-overview/#:~:text=Download%20AppWizard%20Trial-,Bitmap%20Converter,-The%20Bitmap%20Converter) tool.

 Now the image can be drawn by specifying the image file along with the x and y position.
 Like this:

 ```arduino